dhruvp/atari-pong/Readme.md

   - An opponent agent that is the traditional Pong computer player
   - An agent we control that we can tell to move up or down at each frame

-Can we use these pieces, to train our agent to beat the computer?
-Moreover, can we make our solution generic enough so it can be reused to win in games different from pong?
+Can we use these pieces to train our agent to beat the computer?
+Moreover, can we make our solution generic enough so it can be reused to win in games that aren't pong?

 #### Solution